Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-07-deep-dive-into-hashbrown.markdown

        -------           -------                 -------
 ```

 The choice of the load factor depends entirely on the internals of your map i.e., how it hashes and determines buckets.
-For example, you have a weaker hash function which results in adding a number of elements to the same bucket, and in order to reduce traversal, you'd probably go for a resize / rehash when you hit a *relatively lesser* load factor (note that the choice is based on a gazillion performance tests!).
+For example, you have a weaker hash function which results in adding a number of elements to the same bucket, and in order to reduce traversal, you'd probably go for a resize / rehash when you hit a *relatively lesser* load factor (the choice is based on a gazillion performance tests!).

 However, we have a major performance bottleneck.
 Firstly, the usage of external data structures require additional allocations / pointers which themselves consume some memory **per element**.
 And second, when it comes to linked lists, they have worse *processor* cache performance.